tvzhuge123/ML-Randomized-Optimization/README.txt

 python ps2_2.py

-This code is very time consuming, need at least a hour to finish the whole process.
+This code is very time consuming, need at least one hour to finish the whole process.